^

 What is it?
 Radiation treatment management represents the radiation oncologist’s professional contribution to patient management during the course of treatment.

 Tasks performed.
 For the radiation oncologist, radiation treatment management requires and includes a minimum of one examination of the patient by the physician for medical evaluation and management.
-The professional services performed during the treatment management phase typically include: review of port films; review and changes to dosimetry, dose delivery, and treatment parameters; review of the patient’s setup; and patient examination.
+The professional services performed during the treatment management phase typically include: review of port films; review and changes to dosimetry, dose delivery and treatment parameters; review of the patient’s setup; and patient examination.

 Not all of these parameters of treatment management are completed each week (except for the patient examination) because the clinical course of care may differ due to variation in treatment modality and individual patient requirements.